pnnl/ML4AlgComb/rsk/README.md

 | $n= 8$ | $0.0$ | $0.0 \pm 0.0$ | $0.0 \pm 0.0$| $0.0$ |
 | $n= 9$ | $0.0$ | $0.0 \pm 0.0$ | $0.0 \pm 0.0$| $0.0$ |
 | $n= 10$ | $0.0$ | $0.0 \pm 0.0$ | $0.0 \pm 0.0$| $0.0$ |

+The $\pm$ signs indicate 95% confidence intervals from random weight initialization and training.

+## References

 \[1\] Robinson, G. de B. "On the representations of the symmetric group."
 American Journal of Mathematics (1938): 745-760.